hackyguru/Sphinx-Sovryn/README.md

 # sphinx-sovryn

-integration for sphinxchat and sovry network.
+integration for sphinxchat and sovry network for sovrython.

 ### Loading into application using sphinx-bridge